-Just as people wear a mask when in a public setting, and based on CDC and Joint Commission recommendations, please wear a face covering when you come to one of our MaineGeneral facilities.
+Just as people wear a mask when in a public setting, and based on Joint Commission recommendations, please wear a face covering when you come to one of our MaineGeneral facilities.
 If you don’t have your own face covering and need one, we will provide one to you when you arrive.

 As you know, any change in the way COVID-19 presents itself in our community could change our plans at any time.
 We continue to work with the Maine CDC and the other hospitals in the state to make sure we are taking the appropriate precautions as we move forward.